Admissions information for Fall 2018. (Note: There are no comparable informational sheets for other Areas of the Psychology Department.)

 Dear Applicant to the Graduate Program in Clinical Science:

 This provides additional information about the Clinical Science Program’s philosophy of research training.
 Central to our philosophy of research training is the notion that Clinical Science Program graduate students should be involved in the process of learning about research during all years of their residence in our program.
 To facilitate research experience, each student is invited to join a faculty member’s research group upon admission.
 This mentorship provides new students with the opportunity to learn about the faculty member’s research area from close contact with the faculty member and his or her students.
 Although most students maintain that relationship beyond the first year, there is flexibility in choosing a research mentor and establishing other research relationships as one progresses through the program.

-Professors Aaron Fisher, Allison Harvey, Robert Levenson, and Emeriti Professors Philip Cowan, Carolyn Cowan and Rhona Weinstein will not be available to mentor new students in Fall 2017.
+Professors Allison Harvey, Stephen Hinshaw, and Emeriti Professors Philip Cowan, Carolyn Cowan and Rhona Weinstein will not be available to mentor new students in Fall 2018.

 After reading the research descriptions, please indicate on the application the Clinical Science Program faculty whose research best fits your interests.
 The list should be by order of preference and include a brief explanation.
 Please note that although a faculty member may be interested in mentoring a new student, all admissions decisions are made by the Admissions Committee, not by individual faculty members.

 For Fall of 2017, the committee reviewed 216 applicants to form an incoming class of 4.
 As with any graduate program, test scores and GPA’s are considered.